2024 Venezuelan presidential election

 Presidential elections were held in Venezuela on 28 July 2024 to choose a president for a six-year term beginning on 10 January 2025.
-The election was contentious, with international monitors calling it neither free nor fair, citing the incumbent Maduro administration's having controlled most institutions and repressed the political opposition before, during, and after the election.
-Widely viewed as having won the election, former diplomat Edmundo González fled to asylum in Spain amid repression of dissent and a national and international political crisis that resulted when Venezuelan electoral authorities announced—without presenting any evidence, and despite extensive evidence to the contrary—that Nicolás Maduro had won.
+The election was contentious, with international monitors calling it neither free nor fair, citing the incumbent Maduro administration's control over most institutions and repression of the political opposition before, during, and after the election.

-Maduro ran for a third consecutive term, while González represented the Unitary Platform (Plataforma Unitaria Democrática; PUD), the main opposition political alliance.
+Maduro ran for a third consecutive term, while Edmundo González represented the Unitary Platform (Plataforma Unitaria Democrática; PUD), the main opposition political alliance.
 In June 2023, the Venezuelan government had barred leading candidate María Corina Machado from participating.
 This move was regarded by the opposition as a violation of political human rights and was condemned by international bodies such as the Organization of American States (OAS), the European Union, and Human Rights Watch, as well as numerous countries.